 Malware Removal Tool

-The primary method of Yahoo redirect virus getting in your computer is if you installed software downloaded from third-party sites that are not the official publishers of the program.
-These programs can be your favorite media player, torrent downloading software or any other type of free software you may have searched for online.
-The way this software installs itself on your computer is by being concealed as a so-called helper program.
-Such programs can be:
+The primary method of this unwanted app getting in your computer is the installation of software downloaded from third-party sites that are not the official publishers of the program.
+Programs like media players, torrent download software or any other type of commonly used free apps may be misused for the spread of PUPs that hijack browsers and push the Search virus.
+The way the unwanted software installs itself on your computer is by being concealed in the installer of the downloaded program as a helper program.

 These programs are often included in one of the installation steps of the free program you have downloaded, usually in the “Advanced” or “Custom” setup mode.
 They are often concealed as “free extras” and prompt you to add them to the current installation.
-Since most inexperienced users fall for this trick, the Search.Yahoo.com and the related Yahoo Search Virus programs are installed silent and undetectable on your computer system.
+Since most inexperienced users fall for this trick, the Yahoo Search Virus programs are installed silently on your computer system.
 Here is an example of how such bundled software may appear like on your computer system:

-In addition to being bundled with other installers the r.search.Yahoo.com redirection software may also install itself automatically as a result of you having malware or other adware previously affecting your computer.
-Such viruses come in variety of ways, including visiting a malicious websites.
+In addition to being bundled with other installers, the redirection software may also install itself automatically as a result of you having malware or other adware previously affecting your computer.
+Such viruses come in a variety of ways, including visiting malicious websites.

 - Locally Shared Objects, also known as Flash Cookies.

 Those tracking technologies are used to obtain different information from your computer system.
 Such info can be:

 - Online searches via the suspicious search engine which is set as your default and redirects results to its own search engine.